-I’m an Associate Professor at Ontario Tech University (UOIT) in the Faculty of Science and Associate Dean of the School of Graduate and Postdoctoral Studies.
-During my time at Ontario Tech I’ve served as both the Undergraduate and Graduate Program Director of Computer Science and I’ve been a member of the university’s Board of Governors.
+I’m an Associate Professor of Computer Science at Ontario Tech University in the Faculty of Science and Associate Dean of the School of Graduate and Postdoctoral Studies.
+During my time at Ontario Tech I’ve also served as both the Undergraduate and Graduate Program Director of Computer Science and I’ve been a member of the university’s Board of Governors.

 Prior to joining Ontario Tech, I completed my Ph.D. in the School of Computing at Queen’s University in 2007.
 My Ph.D. dissertation research focused on using program mutation to compare fault detection techniques for concurrent software.
 I also received a M.Sc. in Computer Science in 2002 from Queen’s University and a B.Sc.
 (Hons.) from Mount Allison University in Computer Science and Mathematics in 2000.

 curriculum vitae: [PDF]

 research keywords: software engineering, software quality assurance, testing and analysis, bug detection and repair, multicore software, concurrency, open source software, software visualization, human-centered software engineering, empirical software engineering, search-based software engineering.